EU takes on US, China over clean tech in Davos

 But tensions between world powers still emerged at the meetings in Davos.

-Speaking after von der Leyen, Chinese Vice Premier Liu He called for an end to the "Cold War mentality" and repeated Beijing's opposition to "unilateralism and protectionism".
+Speaking after von der Leyen, Chinese Vice Premier Liu He called for an end to "Cold War mentality" and repeated Beijing´s opposition to "unilateralism and protectionism".

 At a separate panel discussion, US climate envoy John Kerry said countries complaining about the Inflation Reduction Act should instead try to imitate the United States.